GuySie/ha-meural/README.md

 This integration supports the [use of SD card folders on your Canvas](https://kb.netgear.com/000060777/Can-I-use-a-micro-SD-card-to-show-my-own-images-or-videos-on-a-Meural-Canvas).
 The Canvas can display images from a maximum of 4 local folders named `meural1`, `meural2`, `meural3` and `meural4`.
 You will be able to switch between these folders, select them in the Media Browser, and go to next or previous images in them using the normal controls.
 However, no additional artwork information is made available by the Canvas for these images and the integration will be unable to display details such as artwork name or thumbnail.

 ### Google Assistant
-Meural currently only supports Alexa voice commands for the Canvas.
+Meural currently only supports Alexa voice commands.
 However, if your Home Assistant supports Google Home / Google Assistant - either [configured manually](https://www.home-assistant.io/integrations/google_assistant/) or via [Nabu Casa](https://www.nabucasa.com/config/google_assistant/) - you can expose a Canvas entity and control it via Google.
 Media players in Home Assistant support OnOff, Modes, TransportControl and MediaState traits for Google Assistant.
 This means you can turn the Canvas on or off, select different playlist/albums for the Canvas to display, and perform basic controls like next/previous artwork, pause/play or enabling shuffle - though oddly Google does not support disabling shuffle.
 To make it easier to command your Canvas change the name to something you can pronounce and Google can recognize as a word - e.g. if you want to call your Canvas 'Meural', spell it 'Mural'.